Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-This is called the flower of life pattern.
-It is a much more fun way of creating the point space.
-Also see the <a href="http://www.ascensionnow.co.uk/star-tetrahedron-merkaba.html" target="_blank">Star tetrahedron</a>.
-Which shows is a fun page.
+In early history, we have a similar patterns appearing in ancient pyramids that is very much similar and is called the flower of life pattern.
+See the <a href="http://www.ascensionnow.co.uk/star-tetrahedron-merkaba.html" target="_blank">Star tetrahedron</a>.
+Which is a fun page and shows many different ways it was used and its appearance in early history.

 <br /><br />